dart-atom/dart/_posts/2014-01-03-getting-started.md

 ## Working with code

-The `dartlang` plugin shows errors and warnings in your code as you type.
+The `dart` plugin shows errors and warnings in your code as you type.
 These are displayed in a problems view at the bottom of Atom, in-line in the code, and in a summary in the status line.